Beginner Rule Confusion: When You Can Volley

 Also known as: when volleys are legal

-New players are often unsure exactly when volleying becomes allowed during a rally, because two separate rules interact: the two-bounce rule, which requires the serve and the return of serve to each bounce once before being volleyed, and the non-volley zone rule, which restricts volleying based on where a player is standing, not when in the rally it happens.
-Confusing the two leads to two different mistakes — volleying too early in the rally, or assuming a volley is illegal everywhere once it becomes legal in the rally.
+New players are often unsure exactly when volleying becomes allowed during a rally.
+This is.
+This is because two separate rules interact.
+This means the two-bounce rule.
+This requires the serve and the return of serve to each bounce once before being volleyed.
+The non-volley zone rule.
+This restricts volleying based on where a player is standing, not when in the rally it happens.
+Confusing the two leads to two different mistakes.
+This means volleying too early in the rally, or assuming a volley is illegal everywhere once it becomes legal in the rally.

-Once both required bounces have happened — the serve bouncing once, then the return bouncing once — either side is free to volley the ball out of the air for the remainder of that point, with the only remaining restriction being location: a player cannot volley while touching the non-volley zone or its line.
+Once both required bounces have happened.
+This means the serve bouncing once, then the return bouncing once.
+This means either side is free to volley the ball out of the air for the remainder of that point, with the only remaining restriction being location.
+This means a player cannot volley.
+At the same time, touching the non-volley zone or its line.
 That location-based restriction lasts for the entire rest of the rally, not just the opening shots.

-The simplest way to keep the two rules straight is to think of them as sequential: the two-bounce rule is a timing restriction that applies only at the start of the rally and then disappears, while the non-volley zone rule is a positional restriction that applies for the entire rally, from the first legal volley onward.
+The simplest way to keep the two rules straight is to think of them as sequential.
+This means the two-bounce rule is a timing restriction that applies only at the start of the rally and then disappears.
+At the same time, the non-volley zone rule is a positional restriction that applies for the entire rally, from the first legal volley onward.

-Remember it as two separate switches: "has it bounced twice yet" (a rule that only matters at the start of the rally) and "am I touching the kitchen" (a rule that matters for the rest of the point).
+Remember it as two separate switches.
+This means "has it bounced twice yet" (a rule that only matters at the start of the rally) and "am I touching the kitchen" (a rule that matters for the rest of the point).

 Example